zhengshuai1001/JiKouCompany/README.md

 If I quit now, I will soon be back to where I started.
 And when I started I was desperately wishing to be where I am now.

 In times of change, learners inherit the earth, while the learned find themselves beautifully equipped to deal with a world that no longer exists

+Striving for excellence motivates you; striving for perfection is demoralizing.